hashicorp/consul/website/content/README.md

 ## North Star principles

-The design of the content in the `docs/` directory, including structure, filepaths, and labelling, is governed by the following _north star principles_.
+The design of the content in the `docs/` directory, including structure, file paths, and labels, is governed by the following _north star principles_.

 1. **Users are humans**.
 Design for humans first.
 For example, file paths become URLs; create human-readable descriptions of the content and avoid unnecessary repetition.
 1. **Less is always more**.
 Prefer single words for folder and file names; add a hyphen and a second word to disambiguate from existing content.
 1. **Document what currently exists**.
 Do not create speculative folders and files to "reserve space" for future updates and releases.
 Do not describe Consul as it will exist in the future; describe it as it exists right now.
 1. **Beauty works better**.
 When creating new files and directories, strive for consistency with the existing structure.
-For example, use parallel structures across directories and flatten directories that run unsually deep.
+For example, use parallel structures across directories and flatten directories that run too deep.
 Tip: If it doesn't look right, it's probably not right.
 1. **Prefer partials over `ctrl+v`**.
 Spread content out, but document unique information in one place.
 When you need to repeat content across multiple pages, use partials to maintain content.

 These principles exist to help you navigate ambiguity when making changes to the underlying content.
 If you add new content and you're not quite sure where to place it or how to name it, use these "north stars" to help you make an informed decision about where to go next.

+Over time, Consul may change in ways that require significant changes to this information architecture.
+Use these north star principles to help you make informed incremental changes over time.

 ## Taxonomy

-There are three main categories in our docs.
-This division of categories is not literal to the directory structure, even though the **Reference** category includes the repo's `reference` folder.
+There are three main categories in the Consul docs information architecture.
+This division of categories is _not literal_ to the directory structure, even though the **Reference** category includes the repo's `reference` folder.

 - Intro
 - Usage
 - Reference

-The categories align with Diataxis.
+These categories align with Diataxis.

 ### Intro

-The **Intro** category includes the following folders:
+The **Intro** category includes the following folders in `website/content/docs/`:

 - `architecture`
 - `concept`